Apple TV is a fantastic way to watch whatever you want on television sets. It gives you complete control over who’s watching what in your house.

 - Your iPad or iPhone is your remote control.

 - The pixels are enhanced, which makes your browsing experience better.

 - It comes with intuitive gestures.

 - Browsing, zooming, and watching videos are a tap away.

-Yet, some of its features may show glitches and not work as smoothly as you expect them to.
+Yet, some of its features may glitch and not work as smoothly as expected.
 It can connect to only Apple TV 2 and 3 wirelessly.
 For Apple 1, it requires an HDMI/VGA cable.

 It makes the whole process more reliable and convenient.